Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Like with other medications, gabapentin induces nausea, vomiting, gingivitis (dental disorder of the gums), diarrhea, and even abdominal pain.
+Like with other medications, gabapentin induces nausea, vomiting, gingivitis (a dental disorder of the gums), diarrhea, and even abdominal pain.

-Some people have also been known to have allergic reactions to Gabapentin like hives or difficulty breathing.
-If you experience any of these symptoms or skin rashes, contact your doctor immediately.
+Some people have also been known to have allergic reactions to Gabapentin, like hives or difficulty breathing.
+Contact your doctor immediately if you experience any of these symptoms or skin rashes.

 Categories like tricyclic antidepressants and Selective serotonin reuptake Inhibitors (SSRIs) are used.